unikubehq/cli/docs/provision.rst

 The Unikube CLI provides a convenient procedure to set up a Kubernetes-based development environment (see :ref:`unikube project up<reference/project:up>`).
 This K8s cluster can be initially started, stopped, resumed and delete with the CLI.
 The infrastructure is encapsulated in the concept of a ``project``.
 The Unikube CLI currently allows you to have at most one project cluster running at a time.
-If you need to work on another project, you have to stop any project you may worked on before.
+If you need to work on another project, you need to stop the project you have worked on before.

 The project cluster can be created using different Kubernetes-providers.
 Currently, `k3d <https://k3d.io>`__ is the default cluster provider as it allows you to have multiple separate clusters side-by-side on one local machine.